Introduction to the PEEL approach

 You can create key results using Task Tracking in Profit.co.
 This key result type directly associates your task with the created key result, so that you can track the progress of your selected tasks from the workspace via key results.

 The third type of key result is Baseline KPI.
 This can be used when you don’t have a clear idea about the value of a KPI and you want to establish one.
 For example, this could involve either establishing a customer satisfaction score or an employee score–it’s about creating something you don’t have at the moment and need to establish a baseline for moving forward.

 Next is the Increase KPI.
 This can be used when you are trying to increase the value of a KPI.
 For example, you may use this option for increasing the revenue or increasing the number of retail outlets that your organization focuses on.
 Depending on what you’re looking to increase, you can make your KPI increase the value of a specific number, percentage, amount of money, or time etc.

-In some instances, it may be the best to lower the value of a KPI.
-For example, an organization may aim to reduce the employee attrition rate or reduce the number of issues in a test or product.
-With Decrease KPI you can decrease the numeric value, percentage, currency, or time of the key result.
+In some instances, it may be best to lower the value of a KPI.
+For example, an organization may aim to reduce the employee attrition rate, reduce the customer churn rate, or reduce the number of issues in a test or product.
+With Decrease KPI, you can decrease the numeric value, percentage, currency, or time of the key result.

 If you’re looking for a drafting space for these key results, you can use the KR Backlog.
 You can also create a key result backlog to store your created key results.
 In Profit.co you can move your key result to the backlog and vice versa.
 If you want to remove the backlog from the list you can remove it easily.